sedexch/sedexch.github.io/docs/client-container-v6/run/run_with_docker.md

 **Note:** After the very first start of the sedex Client Docker container, a general default configuration is created.
 If specific configuration options are required, these can be set in the central configuration file of the sedex Client.
-With a text editor (e.g. "nano") open the central sedex Client configuration file named "sedex Client-configuration.properties" in the subdirectory "sedex-data/conf" and edit the contained configuration parameters as needed and as described in [Advanced sedex Client Configuration](sedex Client-configuration-options):
+With a text editor (e.g. "nano") open the central sedex Client configuration file named "sedex Client-configuration.properties" in the subdirectory "sedex-data/conf" and edit the contained configuration parameters as needed and as described in [Configuration - sedex Client Options](../../configuration/sedex Client-options):
 ```console
 $ nano /path/to/sedex-data/conf/sedex Client-configuration.properties
 ```